ben-santora/SLM_TEST/benchmark_suite.md

 ## Logic Puzzles - SLMs

-This suite is designed to test the reasoning depth of Large and Small Language Models, specifically focusing on the transition from "Helpful Prediction" to "Logical Integrity."
+This suite is designed to test the reasoning depth of small language models, specifically focusing on the transition from "Helpful Prediction" to "Logical Integrity."

 ---